We Did It!

 Urgent appeal to support wildlife

-We have a fantastic one-off opportunity to purchase two very special pieces of land on the southern slopes of the Eastern Yar - both with huge potential to be help wildlife flourish but we need your help to make sure we don’t miss out.
+Back in October we launched an appeal to purchase two very special pieces of land on the southern slopes of the Eastern Yar - both with huge potential to help wildlife flourish.
+We are delighted to say that we exceeded the target of £245,000 thanks to our incredibly generous supporters and have now purchased both pieces of land!

 Together, Parsonage Farm and Hill Heath form a rich tapestry of habitats, from ancient woodland and river to grazed pasture and marshland.
 The sites are perfectly placed on the outskirts of Martin’s Wood, an existing Wildlife Trust nature reserve.

-Thanks to a generous gift in the Will of a local Island resident, we already have a contribution towards the purchase price.
-We urgently need to raise £245,000 to complete the purchase and carry out the necessary management work.
+Thanks to a generous gift in the Will of a local Island resident, we already had a contribution towards the purchase price.
+We urgently needed to raise £245,000 to complete the purchase and carry out the necessary management work - and launched a fundraising appeal.

 "By purchasing this land we will greatly increase the land owned and managed by the Trust on the Island.
 This would be a fantastic achievement and crucial for local wildlife.
 As a supporter of the Wildlife Trust I know that you will understand how important it is for us to save strategic sites such as these – and they do not come up very often.